Skip to main content

 7. No known date of embarkation

-8. For 'All cancers combined' prevalence, any tumour in the range C00-97, excluding C44 was included.
+8. For 'All cancers combined' prevalence, any tumour in the range C00-97, excluding NMSC was included.

 9. For cancer site prevalence, tumours falling into any of the tumour groups as defined in the cancer site table below were included.